ProjectPythia/pythia-foundations/foundations/github/github-setup-advanced.md

 ### Email notifications

-Let's say you wish to monitor (or _watch_) the Project Pythia GitHub Sandbox repository and receive emails about it:
+Let's say you wish to monitor (or _watch_) the Project Pythia GitHub Sandbox repository and receive emails about it.

 Click on the **Watch** link near the top of the page: